-James K. Glassman is the Founding Executive Director of the George W. Bush Institute.
+James K. Glassman is a Visiting Fellow at the American Enterprise Institute and Chairman at Public Affairs Engagement, LLC.
+He is also the Founding Executive Director of the George W. Bush Institute.

 He served as undersecretary of state for public diplomacy and public affairs from June 2008 to January 2009, leading the government-wide international strategic communications effort.
 Among his accomplishments at the State Department was bringing new Internet technology to bear on outreach efforts, an approach he christened “Public Diplomacy 2.0.”